 Reduction in landfills is another benefit of food waste diversion as 18-22 percent of landfill material is organic waste, the single largest component in landfills and the most accessible.
 When food is diverted it is easily converted to a usable product either through composting or anaerobic digestion.
 Starting programs in our communities to recycle these materials is the next logical step in a larger recycling effort.
 With the success found in current sustainability programs, food waste diversion is quickly becoming standard operation with economic, environmental and societal benefits in what is known as the triple bottom line.

 Our project is starting with the construction of a high strength waste (HSW) receiving station.
-This station will receive FOG (Fats Oils and Greases) from commercial kitchens that utilize grease traps and grease interceptors.
-These devices must be cleaned regularly to ensure the sewer systems to not become plugged creating sanitary sewer overflows and back-ups into homes and businesses.
+This station will receive FOG (Fats, Oils and Greases) from commercial kitchens that utilize grease traps and grease interceptors.
+These devices must be cleaned regularly to ensure the sewer systems will not become plugged creating sanitary sewer overflows and back-ups into homes and businesses.
 This material is fed to our anaerobic digesters where it creates methane gas.
 This gas is collected and will eventually be processed into compressed natural gas that can be used to fuel vehicles.

 The HSW station will also receive waste food scraps from homes, businesses and industries.
-During the manufacturing process of many food products, food in containers are not suitable to sale due to health concerns or due to food quality standards.
+During the manufacturing process of many food products, food in containers are not suitable for sale due to health concerns or due to food quality standards.
 These must be destroyed as they are not suitable for human or animal consumption and end up in landfills.
-Muscatine will utilize a depackaging machine open the packaging, remove the organic material and recycle as much of the package as possible.
+Muscatine will utilize a depackaging machine to open the packaging, remove the organic material, and recycle as much of the package as possible.
 See the link here: http://www.scottequipment.com/turborecycling/

 MARRVE PowerPoint Presentation